Where were you in 1969?

 Or did it?

 Nowadays, bean bag chairs are not only found not only in family rooms.
-You can find them in office spaces and workplaces all over the world.
+You can see them in office spaces and workplaces all over the world.

 A Little History of Ergonomics